 - Cornish hedge field boundaries with semi mature and mature tree growth.
-Where these are found on either side of a track a tree tunnel is created. - Dense woodland vegetation on the steeper lower slopes of the valley - A boundary wall on Trenowah Road which marked the edge of the Trenowah estate Check this b and estate wall
+Where these are found on either side of a track a tree tunnel is created. - Dense woodland vegetation on the steeper lower slopes of the valley - A boundary wall on Trenowah Road which marked the edge of the Trenowah Estate